John Robinson, successful football coach at USC and with the LA Rams, has died at 89

 Robinson moved to the Rams in 1983 and reached the playoffs in six of his first seven seasons, winning four playoff games and advancing to two NFC championship games.

+The Rams observed a moment of silence for Robinson at SoFi Stadium on Monday night before they faced the Miami Dolphins.

 Robinson spent six seasons coaching UNLV after his second USC tenure, also serving a stint as the Rebels’ athletic director.
-He was most recently a senior consultant at LSU from 2019 to 2021 during coach Ed Orgeron’s tenure.
+He was most recently a senior consultant at LSU from 2019 to 2021 during the tenure of head coach Ed Orgeron.

 Robinson became John McKay’s offensive coordinator at USC in 1972, coaching the unbeaten 1972 consensus national championship team and the 1974 team that went 10-1-1.
 Robinson left the Trojans for one year to join Madden with the Oakland Raiders, but returned to USC in 1976 when McKay took over the Tampa Bay Buccaneers.